Delaware.gov logo

 Essential functions are fundamental, core functions common to all positions in the class series and are not intended to be an exhaustive list of all job duties for any one position in the class:

-• Acts in liaison capacity between superior and various interested parties and judicial and/or court staff, clients, Petitioner (DFS), Respondents, Child Advocates, witnesses, law enforcement agents, elected and/or appointed officials and the public to gather, clarify and provide information regarding case facts and status.
+• Acts in liaison capacity between various interested parties and judicial and/or court staff, clients, Petitioner (DFS), Respondents, Child Advocates, witnesses, and client service-providers to gather, clarify and provide information regarding case facts and status.

-• Establishes and maintains case files ensuring that the files contain complete and accurate information essential to each step of the proceedings from the preliminary protective hearing through permanency, termination of parental rights, and any other substantive legal proceeding involving parent-clients whose children are in the custody of the Division of Family Services.
+• Establishes and maintains case files ensuring that the files contain complete and accurate information essential to each step of the proceedings from the preliminary protective hearing through permanency, termination of parental rights, and any other substantive legal proceeding involving parent clients whose children are in the custody of the Division of Family Services, including appellate work.

-• Reviews various reports as well as other information such as Division of Family Services records, police reports, medical reports, and any other relevant documentary evidence ; summarizes pertinent details of the case for Assistant Public Defenders; follows up as necessary for additional documents; drafts answers to litigation complaints and motion responses; issue subpoenas to obtain relevant records; serves and prepares discovery; and makes required redactions for discovery and case preparation.
+• Reviews various reports as well as other information such as Division of Family Services records, police reports, medical reports, service provider records, and any other relevant documentary evidence; summarizes pertinent details of the case for Assistant Parent Defenders; follows up as necessary for additional documents; drafts answers to litigation complaints and motion responses; issue subpoenas to obtain relevant records; serves and prepares discovery; and makes required redactions for discovery and case preparation.

 • Reviews law sources such as case law, judicial decisions, statute law, codes, regulations, and legal and subject matter articles to ensure issues are properly cited and provides superior with written details of similar cases including findings, judicial decisions, and memorandum/opinions of law.